madaagain/WonkaVision/README.md

 # The Magic behind WillyVison

 ## Bounding Box Prediction

 Each grid cell in YOLO predicts multiple bounding boxes.
 Each bounding box prediction consists of five elements:

-- \( bx, by \): The center coordinates of the box relative to the bounds of the grid cell.
+- **bx, by**: The center coordinates of the box relative to the bounds of the grid cell.
-- \( bw, bh \): The width and height of the box relative to the whole image.
+- **bw, bh**: The width and height of the box relative to the whole image.
-- Confidence score: The likelihood that the box contains a specific object and how accurate it thinks the box is.
+- **Confidence score**: The likelihood that the box contains a specific object and how accurate it thinks the box is.

 These values are predicted using the following formulas: